Pentatonic Box 1 — Up and Down

 Tips & Techniques

-- •Keep fretting fingers close to the strings — no flying fingers.
+- •Keep your fretting fingers curved and positioned close to the frets.

 Ready to Practice?